kofimokome/cf7-message-filter/README.txt

 = 1.3.0 =
 * Fix bug when filter sees words separated with space as two words
+* Fix filter not working for words like ".online"

 = 1.2.5 =
 * Add auto-clear messages function